xximwon/cake-docs/docs/getting-started/restore/restore-wallet-from-hardware.md

 parent: Basic Features
 ---

-# Restore account from hardware wallet
+# Restore wallet from hardware

 !!! note
     Currently, we only support restoring from Ledger devices, with support for more devices coming soon.